By Peter Hunt, for APRA, Aug. 12, 2020.

 Working on the front lines as an emergency room doctor, it isn’t a matter of if you will become infected with COVID but when.

-Dr. Daniel LaVene, an ER physician at Central Florida Regional Hospital, had a slight fever on and off for a week.
+An ER physician at Central Florida Regional Hospital in Sanford Florida had a slight fever on and off for a week.
 Fearing COVID, he had himself tested for the disease.
 The results came back negative.
 He had two more tests done.
 They were also negative.
 He had chest x-rays taken twice, which were normal.
 Believing he didn’t have the disease he continued to treat patients until a fourth COVID test came back positive.

 Inaccurate COVID tests are potentially putting millions of people at risk.
 According to Dr. Shira Doron, infectious disease physician and hospital epidemiologist at Tufts Medical Center in Boston, Massachusetts, there are three types of coronavirus tests being done: